EveryMundo/em-registry-cli/README.md

 ## Modules

 ### Initialize an existing module
-In the case of having an existing project without an `em-module.json` file in the project your see the following message when running the *em-registry-cli*
+In the case of having an existing project without an `em-module.json` file in the project your see the following message when running the *registry*

 ```
-em-registry-cli init
+registry init

 ?
 What's the moduleId (m100)